EPCCed/eidf-docs/docs/services/gpuservice/training/L4_template_workflow.md

 ### Create a job that downloads and runs the latest code version at runtime

-1) Create a standard job with the required resources and custom docker image (example below)
+1) Write a standard yaml file for a k8s job with the required resources and custom docker image (example below)

     ```yaml
     apiVersion: batch/v1